-This topic leads me to one of the most frequently asked questions that exist when it comes to chinchilla care.
+This topic leads me to one of the most frequently asked questions that exist when it comes to owning a chinchilla.

 I have now been raising my chinchilla for the past 5 years and here is what I can tell you on this topic.

 So, what do chinchillas eat?
 Chinchillas have strict diets.
 Chinchillas need fiber to be present in their diets.
 Chinchillas also need carbohydrates and protein in their diets.
 Fats and sugars need to be at low percentages.
 Chinchilla’s diets will primarily consist of timothy hay, chinchilla pellets, and water.

 The rest of this post will break down everything you need to know about a chinchilla’s diet, what they need to be eating, what they primarily enjoy eating, and how to avoid any issues.